 - 6 to 8 treatment sessions are required to reduce the symptoms of excessive hair growth.

-- If you have lighter skin with dark hair and you have noticed excessive hair growth on your body parts, laser hair removal may be required to get rid of the hair.
+- If you have noticed excessive hair growth on your body parts, laser hair removal may be required to get rid of the hair.

 The treatment works perfectly for different body parts.
 Arms, legs, and Bikini areas can be targeted through laser hair removal for PCOS.
 The procedure can also remove facial hair safely.